Anyone who has had unprotected sex (including a condom slip or break) may be at risk of getting an STI.

 - STIs often have few or no symptoms, so testing might be the only way to find out if you are infected

 - Many STIs are easily treated, but if left untreated may become painful or cause long term health problems

 - Some STIs increase the risk of suffering post-abortion infection

 STI testing at BPAS

+We will explain which tests we can offer you as part of your NHS funded treatment.
 The tests are quick and convenient - a swab or urine test and blood sample is all we need.
-We can offer you tests for:
+We may offer you a test for:

 Chlamydia is a common bacterial infection, easily passed on through unprotected sex.
 If untreated, it can spread to the womb, fallopian tubes and ovaries, causing pelvic inflammatory disease (PID).
 PID can lead to lasting pelvic pain, fertility problems and ectopic pregnancy (pregnancy outside the womb).
 In men, chlamydia can lead to painful infection in the testicles and possible reduced fertility.

 Because chlamydia is the most common STI in the UK, regular testing is encouraged.
 Your local NHS has its own chlamydia test/testing process and tells us whether to offer you the NHS test, or BPAS' own test.
 The type of test used determines how you get your results (and if infection is found - how treatment is given and previous partners contacted).

 BPAS tests for chlamydia using a swab (like a cotton bud) to collect cells from inside your vagina.
 We can also test for gonorrhoea using the same swab.
 It only takes a few seconds to get a sample and it doesn't hurt.
 You can use the swab yourself - see how to do this below.
 If you are given an NHS test, it may be similar to the BPAS swab test described or may require a urine sample.